electricimp/imp-central-impt/DevelopmentGuide.md

 ### Develop Factory Device-Under-Test Firmware ###

-You develop the factory firmware which will be run on devices-under-test (DUTs) on your assembly line (‘DUT firmware’) in the same way that you [develop your application firmware](#develop-application-firmware).
+You develop the factory firmware which will be run on devices under test (DUTs) on your assembly line (ie. DUT firmware) in the same way that you [develop your application firmware](#develop-application-firmware), but the Project will be based on a Pre-DUT Device Group rather than a Development Device Group.
+Having completed development of your DUT firmware, you can tag it and set its *flagged* attribute to `true` to protect it from accidental deletion, as described in step 13 of [‘Develop Application Firmware’, above](#develop-application-firmware).

 ### Clean-up ###